Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: EXPERIMENTS

 \subsubsection{Photo.net}

-Photo.net data set only provides aesthetic labels.
-It contains 20,278 images.
-Each image is rated by at least 10 users on score 1 to 7, voting information are lost in some images, only mean score and standard deviation are given.
-Because the website has been updated several times, some images are lost, therefore only 16666 images can be downloaded.
-We random select 14800 images as training set, 1200 images as testing set, and 666 images as validation set.
+The Photo.net dataset only provides aesthetic labels.
+It contains 20,278 images and each image is rated by at least ten users using a score of 1 to 7.
+Only the mean score and standard deviation are given in some images because their voting information is lost.
+Some images have been lost due to several website updates; therefore, only 16,666 images can be downloaded.
+We randomly select 14,800 images as the training set, 1200 images as the testing set, and 666 images as the validation set.
+The dataset can be found at \url{https://ritendra.weebly.com/aesthetics-datasets.html}

-We evaluate our method based on two kinds of metrics.
-One is for distribution prediction.
-We employ several distance and divergence metrics according to previous works \cite{jin2018predicting, fang2018image, cui2018distribution, talebi2018nima, zhang2019gated}, including Euclidean distance (Euc), Kullback-Leibler (KL) divergence, Jensen-Shannon (JS) divergence, Chi-square ($ \chi ^ 2 $) distance, EMD with both $ r=2 $ and $ r=1 $ in equ (4), and Cosine distance (CD).
-All these metrics indicate a better performance if the value is smaller.
-The other is for mean score and standard deviation computed from the predicted distribution.
-We calculate their correlation coefficients and mean square error (MSE).
-The correlation coefficients include Pearson Linear Correlation Coefficient (PLCC) and Spearman Rank-order Correlation Coefficient (SRCC).
+We evaluate our method using three types of metrics.
+The first is for distribution prediction.
+We employ several distribution distance metrics, including the Euclidean distance (Euc), Kullback-Leibler (KL) divergence, Jensen-Shannon (JS) divergence, chi-square ($ \chi ^ 2 $) distance, EMD with $ r=1 $ in Eq.~\ref{emdeq}, and cosine distance (CD), according to previous works \cite{jin2018predicting, fang2018image, cui2018distribution, talebi2018nima, zhang2019gated}.
+All these metrics indicate better performances if the value is smaller.
+The second is based on the expectation (mean score) and standard deviation of the aesthetic distribution.
+For the predicted and ground-truth score distributions, we calculate their mean score and the standard deviation, respectively, and use correlation coefficients and the mean squared error (MSE) to evaluate the performances.
+The correlation coefficients include the Pearson linear correlation coefficient (PLCC) and Spearman rank-order correlation coefficient (SRCC).
 Larger coefficients indicate better performance.
-MSE criterion is only applied on mean score due to the lack of previously reported results.
+The MSE is only applied to the mean score due to the lack of previously reported results.
+The third type is for binary classification.
+The mean score of the distribution is binarized to obtain the class labels.
+We use classification accuracy (Acc) as the metric to evaluate our model.